CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload.md

 ### Upload and encrypt files to a new folder

-1. Log in and select the correct CSC project in the top left corner.
+1. Log in to SD Connect.
+2. Select the correct CSC project in the top left corner.
-2. Click **Upload** in the top right corner.
+3. Click **Upload** in the top right corner.
-3. In the new window, name the destination folder for your files.
+4. In the new window, name the destination folder for your files.

    !!! info "Folder names"